joeybab3/Simple-Weather-Query/README.md

 Simple Weather Query in php.
 ====================

+**Note literally none of this works anymore

 A simple weather query script that echoes based on what the weather for your area is.
-Originally based off of http://gearside.com/make-it-rain-let-it-snow-query-weather-with-php/
+Originally based off of https://gearside.com/make-it-rain-let-it-snow-query-weather-with-php/

 v0.3: